Dick Irvin Jr.: Honours

-In 2013, he was appointed a Member of the Order of Canada "for his contributions to hockey as a beloved broadcaster and author, as well as for his charitable activities."
+In 2013, he was appointed a Member of the Order of Canada "for his contributions to hockey as a beloved broadcaster and author, as well as for his charitable activities, to be awarded on May 7, 2014."

 Books

 Irvin wrote six books during his broadcasting career and one after his retirement.
 These books are Now Back to You, Dick (1988), The Habs (1991), Behind the Bench (1993), In the Crease (1995), Tough Calls (1997) and My 26 Stanley Cups (2001).

 Personal life

 Although known as Dick Irvin Jr., he is the third generation to be named James Dickinson Irvin, after his father and grandfather.
 Irvin's father, known as Dick Irvin Sr., was a noted NHL player and coach.
 During his broadcasting career (which only started in earnest long after his father had died) his naming suffix was usually omitted.

 Irvin has two children named Doug and Nancy.
 His wife, Wilma, died in 2003.